 I previously wrote an article about Lúthien showcasing the badassery of the Elven half of this particular celebrity couple (Berúthian?), but this time I’d like to look at the new book itself, discuss some of its outrageous ideas, and admittedly go all fanboy on the real hero of the story (hint: he’s such a good boy).
+And of course, I talk about this story in the appropriate chapter of The Silmarillion Primer.
 But here’s a sneak peek of Beren and Lúthien:

 Sauron’s a kitty-cat and Gimli’s an Elf.
 Wait, whaaaat?

 Just an honest disclaimer: what follows is a basic review, a discussion of some of its livelier elements, and a spate of thoughts and near-digressions.
 Oh, and plenty of spoilers, should that matter.
 (Tolkien himself didn’t seem to care much about spoiler alerts, but that’s a topic for another day.)